 The Company treats any breach of compliance with our policies seriously.
 The following individuals may be contacted in relation to any query or concern:

-Head of Corporate Compliance and Group Data Protection Officer
+Group Head of Business Ethics & Data Protection Officer

 Corporate Responsibility Standards